 On most Air devices, the status LED will indicate this by flashing red/green/orange.
 You can find the exact pairing mode signal in the documentation of the respective Air device.

 On battery powered Air devices the pairing mode is only active for 5 minutes to conserve energy.
 Briefly remove the battery and then reinsert it to reactivate pairing mode, if necessary.

 If an Air device blinks only orange, then it was previously paired, but can no longer establish a connection.
 In this case, you have to activate the pairing mode manually.
 On most devices, this is done by pressing the pairing button or power cycling the device.

 Searching and pairing

-To search for Air devices, first click on the Air Base Extension or Tree to Air Bridge in Loxone Config, and then activate Air Device Search.
+To search for Air devices, first click on an Air Interface in Loxone Config, and then activate Air Device Search

 The window that opens will list all Air devices that are in pairing mode.
 This can take a few minutes: